szze/SpecFlowPlus-Resources/SpecFlowPlus-Runner-Command-Line.md

 |`/debug`                |Optional        | |

 **Example:**
-`SpecRun.exe default.srprofile /basefolder:c:\MyProjectFolder /outputfolder:output /report:MyReport.html`
+`SpecRun.exe run default.srprofile /basefolder:c:\MyProjectFolder /outputfolder:output /report:MyReport.html`
 Executes your tests using the `default.srprofile` file.
 The base folder is set to `C:/MyProjectFolder` while the output folder is set to `C:\MyProjectFolder\output` (the `output` folder is relative to the base folder).
 The generated report is output to `C:\MyProjectFolder\output\MyReport.html`.

 ###buildserverrun